EdwardKHKim/vision_and_autonomous_surgical_movement/README.md

 ```
 9. In CoppeliaSim, the PSM1 arm will
 ## Todo
-- The autonomous movement node should subscribe to a transformation node that
+- The autonomous movement node should subscribe to a transformation node that transforms the Cartesian Coordinates in 2D from the vision node to Cartesian Coordinates in 3D.

 ## Troubleshooting
 - When using a code editor (Visual Studio Code, IntelliJ IDEA...), error messages in import statements can be ignored.